github/personal-website/README.md

-# Get started your personal website
+# Get start your personal website

 ### Showcase your software development skills